gjbex/Scientific-C-plus-plus/source-code/Boost/Math/Odeint/README.md

     currying (with `std::bind`) to avoid parameters as global variables.
 1. `plot_lorentz.plt`: Gnuplot script to plot curve for Lorentz system.
-1. `Makefile`: make file to build the code.
+1. `CMakeLists.txt`: CMake file to build the code.